brainiak/brainiak/bin/README.md

 - Only deploy on tag (uncomment)

 # Completed
+- Separate install python and build wheels in MacOS
 - Create brainiak/manylinux Docker image
 - Have dev and prod S3 buckets for testing wheels
 - Add LICENSE into whl file